Useme website Regulations

 Making declarations referred to in Sub-items 1-3 above determines the possibility of completing the registration process and concluding an agreement for the provision of services on the Useme Service with the Administrator, basing on which the User could use the Useme Service.

 Separate declarations referred to in Sub-items 1-3 above shall be voluntary, explicit and unambiguous in any event.
 Making a given declaration in the electronic form takes place by selecting the appropriate item (‘checkbox’) or in the form of a return confirmation by e-mail.

-- The Employer hereby represents and warrants that in the case of the non-performance or improper performance of services, activities or works by a Freelancer or another non-performance of obligations by a Freelancer, the Freelancer is fully and exclusively liable for such non-performance or improper performance, and, therefore, that the Employer will not make any claims in this scope against Useme and that the Employer waives claims arisen due to the above against the Administrator.
+- The Employer hereby represents and warrants that in the case of the non-performance or improper performance of services, activities or works by a Freelancer or copyright infringement of third parties or another non-performance of obligations by a Freelancer, the Freelancer is fully and exclusively liable for such non-performance or improper performance, and, therefore, that the Employer will not make any claims in this scope against Useme and that the Employer waives claims arisen due to the above against the Administrator.
 In the case of the intent to direct specific claims against a Freelancer by an Employer skipping communication via the Useme Service, Useme will provide the Employer with all necessary information on the Freelancer and the Job being realised.